bhendarkargaurav/Project_Notes/README.md

 Node.js is an open-source, cross-platform JavaScript runtime environment and library to run web applications outside the client’s browser.
 It is used to create server-side web applications.

 Node.js is perfect for data-intensive applications as it uses an asynchronous, event-driven model.
 You can use  I/O intensive web applications like video streaming sites.
 You can also use it for developing: Real-time web applications, Network applications, General-purpose applications, and Distributed systems.

+2. Which database is more popularly used with Node.js?
+MongoDB is the most common database used with Node.js.
+It is a NoSQL, cross-platform, document-oriented database that provides high performance, high availability, and easy scalability.